SkidMarc25/yumepokeredX/README.md

 ### QoL updates

 - Run by pressing B.
 - Use Cut, Surf, Strength, and Flash just by pressing A on the map.
+- HMs and other field moves can be taught without taking a move slot.
 - Bag space expanded to 30 item slots, and a new dedicated bag pocket for key items.
 - Prompt to reuse Repel after finishing one.
 - Haunter, Graveler, Kadabra and Machoke can evolve by interacting with new dedicated NPCs.